What’s the Walkability Score of Your Address?

 • Schools

-Amenities within a five-minute walk receive maximum points, while a decay function reduces points for more distant amenities, phasing out any benefit after a 30-minute walk.
-The score also considers pedestrian friendliness factors, including population density and road metrics like block length and intersection density.
+Places within a five-minute walk get the most points, while things farther away get fewer points, with anything beyond a 30-minute walk basically not counting.
+The score also considers pedestrian-friendliness factors, including population density and road metrics like block length and intersection density.

-To gather this data, walkscore.com relies on resources like Google, Factual, Great Schools, Open Street Map, the U.S. Census, Localeze, and user contributions, ensuring a broad and accurate representation of an area’s walkability.
+To gather this data, walkscore.com relies on various platforms, such as Google, Factual, Great Schools, Open Street Map, the U.S. Census, Localeze, and user contributions, ensuring a broad and accurate representation of an area’s walkability.

 Walk Score points system